A set of scripts to work locally on Subversion checkouts using Mercurial

 intact (you can then merge by yourself if your want).

 This also means that

 give you a patch against the pristine branch, which you can submit to the

 (Note: in a non-trivial setup where you work on several features or bugfixes, you will clone the pristine repository for each separate piece of work, which will still give you the benefit of named branches for quickly generating patches).

 Named branches map and Hystory tree

-default hg-branch naming can be overriden by option --branch=<hg-branch name="">
+default hg-branch naming can be overriden by option --branch=

-using this map can pull\push hystory tree. now pull\push stops at merge points by default, to enable this operation use option: --merge-branch=(push\pull | try<push\pull> | skip ...
+hgpull\pushsvn automaticaly recognises current hg-branch and svn-branches, and using this map can pull\push hystory tree. now pull\push stops at merge points by default, to enable this operation use option: --merge-branch=(push\pull | try<push\pull> | skip ...

 hgpullsvn: can automaticaly open named branch as svn-branch mirror, when ones map provided.